 Julie Matthews is a Certified Nutrition Consultant that holds a masters degree in medical nutrition.
-She is a globally respected nutrition expert, published researcher, accomplished author, and inspirational educator.
-Her guidance is backed by over twenty years of clinical experience and scientific research with complex neurological and physiological needs; particularly autism and related disorders.
+She is a globally respected nutrition expert, published researcher, award-winning author, and inspirational educator.
+Her guidance is backed by over twenty years of clinical experience and scientific research with complex neurological and physiological needs; particularly autism.

 Julie’s been featured by Price-Pottenger, honored by the National Association of Nutrition Professionals, sits on two scientific advisory boards including the Autism Nutrition Research Center.
 Julie is co-author of “gold standard” scientific research published in the journal Nutrients, demonstrating the efficacy of diet and nutrition intervention for autism spectrum disorder and a study on “The Effectiveness of 13 Therapeutic Diets for Autism” published in the Journal of Personalized Medicine.

 Julie is a dynamic speaker that’s educated professionals at trainings for Integrative Medicine for Mental Health, Autism Research Institute/DAN!, Medical Academy of Pediatric Special Needs, and the MINDD International Forum in Australia.

 She committed to investigate the connections and to explain them to parents and clinicians that can make a difference helping children recover.

-Her final research paper at Bauman College became the basis for her award-winning book Nourishing Hope for Autism, which won the gold metal for “Most Progressive Health Book.”
+Her final research paper at Bauman College became the basis for her award-winning book Nourishing Hope for Autism, which won the gold metal in 2009 for “Most Progressive Health Book.”
 It explains WHY food and nutrition affects the varied systems and biochemical pathways routinely occurring in autism and HOW to strategically apply a specialized diet to help children heal.